dart-lang/language/working/2364 - primary constructors/feature-specification.md

 }
 ```

-Finally, when using a primary body constructor it is possible to use an
+When using a primary body constructor it is possible to use an initializer
-initializer list in order to invoke a superconstructor and/or initialize
+list in order to invoke a superconstructor and/or initialize some
-some explicitly declared instance variables with a computed value.
-The
+explicitly declared instance variables with a computed value.
+The primary
-primary header constructor can have the same elements, but they are
+header constructor can have the same elements, but they are declared in the
-declared in the class body.
+class body.

 ```dart
 // Current syntax.